-Each surgeon has a very small, select group of anaesthetists for their procedures.
-These anaesthetists have been with our surgeons for up to two decades, making them experts in Plastic Surgery Anaesthesia.
-This results in a shorter anaesthetic with minimal chance of post-operative complications and better postoperative pain management.
-Where indicated, our anaesthetists organise for Patient Controlled Analgesia devices to be implemented, for efficient post-operative pain management in the ward.
+This results in a shorter anaesthetic with a lower chance of post-operative complications and better postoperative pain management.
+Where indicated, our Anaesthetists organise for Patient Controlled Analgesia devices to be implemented, for efficient post-operative pain management in the ward.

 All Anaesthetists are fully qualified and experienced in working in accredited hospitals.

 Choosing the Best Surgeon for Your Surgery – FAQs

 What if I don’t like the Surgeon I met with at my first consultation?

 - Our Surgeons are known for their experience, caring nature, empathic style and positive communication styles.

 - They aim to provide respect and dignity at all stages of your surgery journey.

 - If, however, for any reason YOU do not want to proceed with the first Surgeon you met with at our clinic, we offer you the chance to meet with another of our top Specialist Plastic Surgeons to discuss your chosen procedure.

 - Whilst all of our Cosmetic, Reconstructive and Plastic Surgeons are highly trained and experienced each has a different personality and style of communication.

 It’s best if you feel 100% comfortable with your choice of Plastic Surgeon.
 All of our Surgeons pride themselves on patient education and on being honest, caring communications that respect patient dignity at all times.